 Under the Aliens Act, there is a basis for handling manifestly unfounded claims in an accelerated procedure.
-The Migration Agency may issue an enforceable return order, which is not suspended pending appeal, "if it is obvious that there are no grounds for asylum and that a residence permit is not to be granted on any other grounds."
-53
+The Migration Agency may issue an immediately enforceable return order "if it is obvious that there are no grounds for asylum and that a residence permit is not to be granted on any other grounds."
+83